All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 The next day I took the train into London for a full day of the typical tourist spots.
 I had visited London in 2001 with my mom, so it was a wonderful reunion of sorts.
 I didn't take my camera with me, just my phone, which happened to die part way through the day.
 Thankfully I was able to navigate my way around London and back to my host family's home with my memory and my good sense of direction.
-Kind of sounds like a story that happened to myduring my first trip to London!
+Kind of sounds like a story that happened to my during my first trip to London!

 _